Sporting Club

 Sporting Club, formerly OnGoal, LLC, is a group of Kansas City investors that owns or represents a portfolio of athletic organizations under the Sporting Club umbrella.
 Its flagship property is Major League Soccer franchise Sporting Kansas City.

-Sporting Club consists of five principals: Clifford Illig (co-founder and vice-chairman of the Cerner board), Pat Curran (founder of C3 Holdings), Greg Maday (CEO of SpecChem), Robb Heineman (CEO of Sporting Club), and Neal Patterson (CEO and co-founder of the Cerner Corporation) who died in 2017.
+Sporting Club consists of four principals: Clifford Illig (co-founder and vice-chairman of the Cerner board), Greg Maday (CEO of SpecChem), Robb Heineman (CEO of Sporting Club), and Kansas City Chiefs quarterback Patrick Mahomes, who joined the ownership group in 2021.
+Pat Curran (founder of C3 Holdings) and Neal Patterson (CEO and co-founder of the Cerner Corporation) were prior partners before dying in 2017 and 2024, respectively.

-Kansas City Chiefs quarterback Patrick Mahomes joined the ownership group in 2021.

 Sporting Kansas City

 On August 31, 2006, Sporting Club bought the Wizards from their previous owner, Lamar Hunt, for about $20 million, shortly before Hunt's death that December.
 In June 2007, Sporting Club opened a world-class training center at Swope Soccer Village.
 The training facility was developed through a public-private partnership between the Kansas City Parks and Recreation Department and Sporting Club.
 In December 2007, Sporting Club received approval for approximately $275 million of public financing to create a soccer-specific stadium in Kansas City, Kansas.